Coconut Flour Crepes

 Instructions

-• In a large mixing bowl, combine all your ingredients and mix well, until combined.
+• In a large mixing bowl, combine the coconut flour, all-purpose flour, and milk and mix until combined.

 • Place a large and greased non-stick pan over medium heat.
 Once hot, pour scant 1/4 cup portions of the crepe batter onto it.
 Gently swirl the batter around the pan until it covers it completely.
 Cook for 3-4 minutes, or until golden around the edges.
 Flip the crepes and cook for a further 2 minutes.